Emmaus in Jewish Tradition

 Benjamin of Tudela visits the region of Emmaus ca. 1170, he is the first mediaeval traveller to mention the fortress of Latrun (Toron de los Caballeros), built about 30 years earlier:

 “…It is five parasangs hence to Beit Jaberim, the ancient Mareshah, where there are but three Jewish inhabitants.
 Five parasangs farther bring us to Toron de los Caballeros, which is Shunem, inhabited by three hundred Jews.
 We then proceed three parasangs to St. Samuel of Shiloh, the ancient Shiloh, within two parasangs of Jerusalem…” (The travels of Benjamin of Tudela (2nd half of the 12th c., I. D. Eisenstein "אוצר מסעות, A Compendium of Jewish Travels", NY 1926, p.
 28).

 Rabbi Itshak Helo from Aragon, The Roads to Jerusalem (ca. 1334), “Second Route to Jerusalem”

 “ ...The way which leads from the city of Jaffa, at the outskirt of the tribe of Dan, is as follows: From Jerusalem to Sarea, the fatherland of Samson.
 Today, they call this Surah and there one shows you the tomb of Samson.
-It is a strong, old monument, adorned with the jawbone of an ass with which Samson had killed the Philistines.
+It is a very old monument, adorned with the jawbone of the ass with which Samson had killed the Philistines.
 From there, we find Emmaus, a location well-known to our sages, may their memory be blessed.
 Now, this is no more than a poor village inhabited by a few Ishmaelites who live in miserable houses.
 There is an ancient sepulcral monument at Emmaus, which is said to be the tomb of a Christian Lord, who fell in the war with the king of Persia.
 From Emmaus, we come to Ghimzo, the fatherland of Rabbi Nachum, citizen of Ghimzo... ” (I. D. Eisenstein "אוצר מסעות, A Compendium of Jewish Travels", NY 1926, p.
 74).